Hippasus: Irrational numbers

 Hippasus is sometimes credited with the discovery of the existence of irrational numbers, following which he was drowned at sea.
 Pythagoreans preached that all numbers could be expressed as the ratio of integers, and the discovery of irrational numbers is said to have shocked them.
 However, the evidence linking the discovery to Hippasus is unclear.

-Pappus merely says that the knowledge of irrational numbers originated in the Pythagorean school, and that the member who first divulged the secret perished by drowning.
-Iamblichus gives a series of inconsistent reports.
+Pappus (4th century AD) merely says that the knowledge of irrational numbers originated in the Pythagorean school, and that the member who first divulged the secret perished by drowning.
+Iamblichus (3rd century AD) gives a series of inconsistent reports.
 In one story he explains how a Pythagorean was merely expelled for divulging the nature of the irrational; but he then cites the legend of the Pythagorean who drowned at sea for making known the construction of the regular dodecahedron in the sphere.
 In another account he tells how it was Hippasus who drowned at sea for betraying the construction of the dodecahedron and taking credit for this construction himself; but in another story this same punishment is meted out to the Pythagorean who divulged knowledge of the irrational.
 Iamblichus clearly states that the drowning at sea was a punishment from the gods for impious behaviour.

 These stories are usually taken together to ascribe the discovery of irrationals to Hippasus, but whether he did or not is uncertain.
 In principle, the stories can be combined, since it is possible to discover irrational numbers when constructing dodecahedra.
 Irrationality, by infinite reciprocal subtraction, can be easily seen in the golden ratio of the regular pentagon.

 Some scholars in the early 20th century credited Hippasus with the discovery of the irrationality of $\sqrt2$, the square root of 2.
 Plato in his Theaetetus, describes how Theodorus of Cyrene (c.
 400 BC) proved the irrationality of $\sqrt3$, $\sqrt5$, etc. up to $\sqrt{17}$, which implies that an earlier mathematician had already proved the irrationality of $\sqrt2$.
 Aristotle referred to the method for a proof of the irrationality of $\sqrt2$, and a full proof along these same lines is set out in the proposition interpolated at the end of Euclid's Book X, which suggests that the proof was certainly ancient.
 The method is a proof by contradiction, or reductio ad absurdum, which shows that if the diagonal of a square is assumed to be commensurable with the side, then the same number must be both odd and even.

-In the hands of modern writers this combination of vague ancient reports and modern guesswork has sometimes evolved into a much more emphatic and colourful tale.
+In the hands of modern writers this combination of vague ancient reports and modern guesswork has sometimes evolved into a more emphatic and colourful tale.
 Some writers have Hippasus making his discovery while on board a ship, as a result of which his Pythagorean shipmates toss him overboard; while one writer even has Pythagoras himself "to his eternal shame" sentencing Hippasus to death by drowning, for showing "that $\sqrt2$ is an irrational number".